 The Springbank Green 12-year-old is a standout.
 Made from organic barley and aged in ex-bourbon barrels, it shows the distillery’s skill in making top-notch peated Campbeltown drams.

-Glen Scotia: The Hidden Gem of Campbeltown
+2. Glen Scotia: The Hidden Gem of Campbeltown

 Glen Scotia distillery has been making whisky since 1832, making it one of Scotland’s oldest.
 It’s a coastal Scotch whisky maker from Campbeltown.
-Once, Campbeltown had over 30 distilleries, but now, only Glen Scotia and Springbank are left.

-Glen Scotia’s whiskies are known for their fruity taste and oily feel.
+Glen Scotia’s whiskies are famous for their fruity taste and oily feel.
 The sea adds salty and savory flavors, making their whisky unique.
 They use water from Crosshill Loch and a deep well on site for their flavor.

-• 10-year-old
+- 10-year-old

-• 15-year-old
+- 15-year-old

-• 18-year-old
+- 18-year-old

-• 25-year-old (awarded Best Whisky in the World at the 2021 San Francisco World Spirits Competition)
+- 25-year-old (awarded Best Whisky in the World at the 2021 San Francisco World Spirits Competition)

-• Double Cask (no age statement)
+- Double Cask (no age statement)

-• Victoriana (cask strength)
+- Victoriana (cask strength)

-Glengyle Distillery and Kilkerran Whisky
+3. Glengyle Distillery and Kilkerran Whisky

 Glengyle Distillery is one of three active distilleries in Campbeltown.
-It was started in 1872 and brought back to life in 2000.
+It started in 1872 and brought back to life in 2000.
 They make the famous Kilkerran whisky, a Campbeltown single malt loved by whisky fans.

 For those who like a stronger taste, Kilkerran’s Heavily Peated Single Malt Batch 8 is perfect.
 It costs $105.99 and shows the distillery’s skill in making unique Campbeltown whiskies.